Jump to the content

 Please find a list of some important "to dos" below:

-• Immediately fill in, sign and return the declaration of acceptance to the Alexander von Humboldt Foundation so that the Foundation can initiate the next steps.
+- Immediately fill in and return the declaration of acceptance via the online process to the Alexander von Humboldt Foundation so that the Foundation can initiate the next steps.

-• Apply for family support, if applicable (see below FAQ Family).
+- Apply for family support approximately six months before fellowship begin, if applicable (see below FAQ Family).

-• The Alexander von Humboldt Foundation generally invites its fellows to a network meeting before the start of the sponsorship period (and after their return to Germany) which aims to promote the exchange of experiences between departing and returned Feodor Lynen research fellows.
-These network meetings usually take place in March/April and in October/November; attendance is strongly recommended.
+- The Alexander von Humboldt Foundation generally invites its fellows to a network meeting before the start of the sponsorship period (and after their return to Germany) which aims to promote the exchange of experiences between departing and returned Feodor Lynen research fellows.
+These network meetings usually take place in March/April and in November.
+Attendance is strongly recommended.

 If you are offered another fellowship, you must inform the Alexander von Humboldt Foundation immediately.
 Please note that the Feodor Lynen Research Fellowship is awarded subject to the condition that the fellow has neither taken up any other fellowship financed through German public funds at the time the fellowship is granted nor plans to take up any such fellowship before the start of the sponsorship period.